joshi66aryan/Linkedin-Clone/README.md

 * Login using Google (Firebase Authentication)
 * Create a new post
-* Share photos and videos (React player for videos)
+* Share photos and videos
 * Realtime update  posts
 * Auto authenticate user on refresh
 * Sign Out